-Commonly, Christmas is associated with family get-togethers, with giving, with overindulgence and with alcohol-fuelled celebrations.
+Commonly, Christmas is associated with family get-togethers, with giving, with overindulgence and with alcohol-fuelled celebrations and.
 To the average person, this sounds like the best possible way to spend the Christmas holidays.

 Yet, for someone who’s invested themselves into addiction recovery, the thought alone, of Christmas, can cause major anxieties.

 Many recovering addicts will worry about the common challenges linked between addiction and recovery, never mind the intensified relationship between both throughout the holidays.

 They will associate Christmas with heightened relapse risks, whether that’s down to personal triggers, increased emotions, or greater exposure to drugs and alcohol as a whole.